Stainless steel deep groove ball bearings

 Depending on their design, series and size, SKF stainless steel deep groove ball bearings are fitted with one of the cages shown in table 4.
 The standard stamped stainless steel cage is not identified in the bearing designation.
 If non-standard cages are required, check availability prior to ordering.

 When used at high temperatures, some lubricants can have a detrimental effect on polyamide cages.
-For additional information about the suitability of cages, refer to Cages and Cage materials.
+For additional information about the suitability of cages, refer to Cages.